andybrice/specserv/README.md

 - Overhaul aesthetics
 - Navigable test-case index pages
 - Support for custom formatters
 - Authentication for sensitive results
+- Make Rack compatible for use with any webserver

 ## Contributing ##